10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: Roman Belogorodov / Shutterstock.com

 The 3 Series is a staple of the BMW line-up.
-This luxury sedan launched onto the market in the 1970s and is still in production to this day.
-In fact, it is one of BMW’s most popular models.
+This luxury sedan launched in the 1970s and is still in production.
+It is one of BMW’s most popular models.
 A new model starts off around $40,000, but a classic from the second generation E30 costs around $10,000 in good condition.

 BMW is an automaker with a reputation for powerful performance and reliability.
 That’s why you see so many older BMWs still on the road.
 The E30 is one of the most well-loved 3 Series designs, and it still looks classy going down the road.